UniversalDependencies/docs/_pal/dep/dislocated-res.md

 udver: '2'
 ---

 Middle Persian frequently uses placeholders of clausal complements.
-The `ccomp` canonically follows the speech verb.
-It is possible that the position of nominal objects before the speech verb is filled by a pronoun.
+The [ccomp]() canonically follows the speech verb.
+It is possible that the position of nominal objects before the speech verb is filled by a [pronoun](PRON).
 Strictly speaking, this pronoun would be the object of the speech verb, and the complement clause would be dislocated.
 However, this would basically result in a total absence of `ccomp` relations, which also runs against canonical word order, i.e. considering frequency, the postverbal placement of complement clauses *is* the base position.
-Placeholder can also directly follow the clausal constituent.<br>Middle Persian does not require the use of expletives as omission of constituents or zero-constituents is the preferred strategy.
+Placeholder can also directly follow the clausal constituent.<br>Middle Persian does not require the use of [expletives](expl) as omission of constituents or zero-constituents are the preferred strategy.
 The placeholder is not an expletive as it does fill the respective argument position.
 It can also be modified by 'also' and differ in deixis (typically *ēn* or *ēd* 'this, but also *ān* 'that').
 The personal pronoun *ōy* 'he, she, it' does not appear as a placeholder.

 - "And (he) has to be without doubt about this that the gods give goodness to humans."
 ~~~ sdparse